 Section 6 of this Agreement is amended by the addition of the following Section 6(f):

-"(f) Upon the designation or deemed designation of any Early Termination Date, the party that is not the Defaulting Party or Affected Party (“X”) may, at its option and without prior notice to the Defaulting or Affected Party (“Y”), set off any sum or obligation (whether or not arising under this Agreement or otherwise, whether matured or unmatured, whether or not contingent and irrespective of the currency, place of payment or booking office of the sum or obligation) owed by Y to X or any Affiliate of X (the “X Set Off Amount”) against any sum or obligation (whether or not arising under this Agreement, whether matured or unmatured, whether or not contingent and irrespective of the currency, place of payment or booking office of the sum or obligation) owed by X or any Affiliate of X to Y (the “Y Set Off Amount”).
+"(f) Upon the designation or deemed designation of any Early Termination Date, the party that is not the Defaulting Party or Affected Party (“X”) may, at its option and without prior notice to the Defaulting or Affected Party (“Y”), set off any sum or obligation (whether or not arising under this Agreement or otherwise, whether matured or unmatured, whether or not contingent and irrespective of the currency, place of payment or booking office of the sum or obligation) owed by Y to X or any Affiliate of X (the “X Set Off Amount”) against any sum or obligation (whether or not arising under this Agreement or otherwise, whether matured or unmatured, whether or not contingent and irrespective of the currency, place of payment or booking office of the sum or obligation) owed by X or any Affiliate of X to Y (the “Y Set Off Amount”).
 X will give notice to the other party of any set off effected under this Section 6(f) as soon as practicable after the set off is effected, provided that failure to give such notice shall not affect the validity of the set off.
 The obligations of X and Y under this Agreement in respect of such amounts shall be deemed satisfied and discharged to the extent of any such set off.

 For this purpose, both the X Set Off Amount and the Y Set Off Amount (or the relevant portion of such set off amounts) shall be converted by X into the Termination Currency at the rate of exchange at which X would be able, acting in a reasonable manner and in good faith, to purchase the relevant amount of such currency.